How to write a great personal statement

 Your personal statement could be used to shortlist you for an interview, so it is extremely important that you evidence in your statement:

-- Why you want to study on the course you are applying for, and
+• Why you want to study on the course you are applying for

 Write positively about yourself and your skills, but please be honest!
-For courses where you will be required to attend an interview, your personal statement will have been scrutinised and the interview panel may have prepared a list of questions based on what you have written.
+For courses where you will be required to attend an interview, your personal statement will have been used as a basis and the interview panel may have prepared a list of questions based on what you have written.

 How to structure your personal statement

 Think about how your current studies relate to the course you are applying for.
-You might already be studying psychology and are applying for a psychology degree, but what other skills have you gained from non-related subjects?
-For example, the research skills you’ve gained from studying biology could be transferred to a psychology degree where you may have to complete research projects, and this will apply to a host of other study options.
+For example, you might already be studying psychology and are applying for a psychology degree, but what other skills have you gained from non-related subjects?
+Perhaps the research skills you’ve gained from studying biology could be transferred to a psychology degree where you may have to complete research projects, and this will be true for all the skills you’re gaining across your studies, no matter what the subject is.

 Don't forget